RESOStandards/web-api-commander/doc/Certification.md

 C:\> git clone https://github.com/RESOStandards/web-api-commander.git
 ```

-This will clone the repository into a directory called web-api-commander relative to whatever directory you're currently in, which also means you'll have a fresh copy of the latest code to execute.
+This will clone the repository into a directory called web-api-commander relative to whatever directory you're currently in,
+which also means you'll have a fresh copy of the latest code to execute.

 To refresh the code after you have downloaded it, issue the command `$ git pull` in the root of the directory that was just created.

 ## Cucumber Feature Specifications

-[Cucumber](https://cucumber.io) is being used to describe acceptance criteria in a higher-level DSL rather than encapsulating all of the test logic code.
-Cucumber's DSL is called [Gherkin](https://cucumber.io/docs/gherkin/) and essentially allows backing test code to be organized in a logical manner that makes sense to analysts as well as programmers.
+[Cucumber](https://cucumber.io) is being used to describe acceptance criteria in a higher-level DSL rather than
+encapsulating all the test logic code.
+Cucumber's DSL is called [Gherkin](https://cucumber.io/docs/gherkin/) and
+essentially allows backing test code to be organized in a logical manner that makes sense to analysts as well as programmers.

 ## Testing Environment

 Under the hood, [Gradle](https://gradle.org/) is being used for automation.
-It works across multiple platforms and is friendly with both Docker and Cucumber so that tests may be automated on CI/CD platforms such as Jenkins, Circle CI, Travis, or similar, and emit standard system codes during regression testing.
+It works across multiple platforms and is friendly with
+both Docker and Cucumber so that tests may be automated on CI/CD platforms such as Jenkins, Circle CI, Travis,
+or similar, and emit standard system codes during regression testing.

 ## Gradle Wrapper
 The [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) provides a convenient way to automatically download Gradle when running tests.

-After you have cloned the repository, as shown in [a previous step](#cloning-commander-repository), change into the directory containing the source code from GitHub.
+After you have cloned the repository, as shown in [a previous step](#cloning-commander-repository), change into the directory containing the
+source code from GitHub.
 Convenience methods have been provided for the various certification tasks.

 ## Gradle Tasks
-Once the Gradle Wrapper is set up, you should be able to run the `./gradlew tasks` command in from the root of the Commander source directory in a terminal window and see the list of available tasks.
+Once the Gradle Wrapper is set up, you should be able to run the `./gradlew tasks` command in from the root of the
+Commander source directory in a terminal window and see the list of available tasks.

 ```
 $ ./gradlew tasks